Makerfabs/Pico_Primer_Kit/readme.md

 Please replace the Wifi information and Thingspeak interface with the user's own.

 **Only for Pico W**

+### project-12-thingspeak.py

+PIR induction Demo, when the sensor detects the human body after alarm.

 ## Other test file